thejaredchapman/thejaredchapman/README.md

 - 👀 Currently learning at Google as a Software Engineer Apprentice.
 - 🌱 I'm pretty excited to learn, contribute and commit.
 - 💞️ Hope you're having a nice day.
-- 📫 How to reach me email me at thejaredchapman@gmail.com or Twitter @thejaredchapman
+- 📫 How to reach me email me at thejaredchapman@gmail.com or LinkedIn https://www.linkedin.com/in/thejaredchapman/

 <!---
 thejaredchapman/thejaredchapman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.